Please note, Children’s Week Grants will open 1 June 2020.

 To be considered, all applications must be received by Meerilinga by the closing date.
 All applications are to be submitted via the Children’s Week WA Website.

 Please note: It is highly recommended that applicants refer to the Grant Evaluation Report Template to familiarise themselves with the reporting requirements prior to application.

 Children’s Week is a National, annual event held during the fourth week in October right across Australia.
 This week is dedicated to celebrating children across our State and highlighting their right to happiness.
 It is an opportunity for the community to engage in a variety of activities that facilitate, support and encourage children and their families to celebrate, play and discover together.
 It is imperative that each event promotes good health and activities which encourage healthy lifestyles as demonstrated by Major Partner Sponsor Healthway.

-The National Children’s Week Council simplified theme is: “Children have the right to be healthy, safe and happy”.
+The National Children’s Week Council simplified theme is: “Children have the right to meet together and join groups and organisations”

-- the event/activity must acknowledge and celebrate Children’s Week and the 2019 theme “Children have the right to be healthy, safe and happy”
+- the event/activity must acknowledge and celebrate Children’s Week and the 2020 theme UNCRC Article 15: “Children have the right to meet together and join groups and organisations”

 - the event/activity must be have the name “Children’s Week” in the title